Metis Data Science bootcamp now offered through FIU - Learn More

 Have questions?
 Get answers to frequently asked questions.
 FAQs

 Certificate of completion

 Dates & Instructors

 Students should have some experience with Python and have some familiarity with basic statistical and linear algebraic concepts such as mean, median, mode, standard deviation, correlation, and the difference between a vector and a matrix.
-Additionally, Python is a requirement for the course.
-In Python, it will be helpful to know basic data structures such as lists, tuples, and dictionaries, and what distinguishes them (that is, when they should be used).
+In Python, it will be helpful to know basic data structures such as lists, tuples, and dictionaries, and what distinguishes them (that is when they should be used).
 Students should skip the pre-work if they can accomplish all of the following:

-To ensure everyone begins the course on the same page, students are encouraged to complete the following pre-work (approximately 8 hours) before the first day of instruction:
+Otherwise, students should complete the following pre-work (approximately 8 hours) before the first day of class: